G2 32 x 32 White Circle

 A user pool with a high average CLV is a tremendous asset for a mobile app.
 Keep in mind that successful apps tend to have an excellent CLV to CAC ratio.

-Annual profit contribution per Customer X Average number of years that they remain a customer minus the initial cost of customer acquisition
+Annual profit contribution per Customer X The average number of years that they remain a customer minus the initial cost of customer acquisition

 eCAC (Effective Customer Acquisition Cost)